 HPC Software Engineer for QuICC, a software for dynamo (magnetohydrodynamics) simulations.

-Refactoring for hybrid parallelization (mpi+GPU/threads).
+Refactored for hybrid parallelization (mpi+GPU/threads).

 Refactored building (CMake) and testing infrastructure (CI/CD).